Parts of Energy demand/Description

 The equation takes account of direct production costs and also energy and carbon taxes and premium values.
 The last two reflect non-price factors determining market shares, such as preferences, environmental policies, infrastructure (or the lack of infrastructure) and strategic considerations.
 The premium values are determined in the model calibration process in order to correctly simulate historical market shares on the basis of simulated price information.
 The same parameters are used in scenarios to simulate the assumption on societal preferences for clean and/or convenient fuels.
 However, the market shares of traditional biomass and secondary heat are determined by exogenous scenario parameters (except for the residential sector discussed below).
 Non-energy use of energy carriers is modelled on the basis of exogenously assumed intensity of representative non-energy uses (chemicals) and on a price-driven competition between the various energy carriers (Daioglou et al., 2014).

-The heavy industry submodule was include for the steel and cement sectors (Van Ruijven et al., 2016).
-These two sectors represented about 8% of global energy use and 13% of global anthropogenic greenhouse gas emissions in 2005.
+The industry submodule includes representations for the steel, cement, non-energy (chemicals), pulp & paper and food processing sectors (Van Ruijven et al., 2016; Van Sluisveld et al., 2021).
 The generic structure of the energy demand module was adapted as follows:

-- Activity is described in terms of production of tonnes cement and steel.
+- Activity is described in terms of production of tonnes of product.
 The regional demand for these commodities is determined by a relationship similar to the formulation of the structural change discussed above.
-Both cement and steel can be traded but this is less important for cement.
+Cement and steel can be traded.
 Historically, trade patterns have been prescribed but future production is assumed to shift slowly to producers with the lowest costs.

-- The demand after trade can be met from production that uses a mix of technologies.
-Each technology is characterised by costs and energy use per unit of production, both of which decline slowly over time.
-The actual mix of technologies used to produce steel and cement in the model is derived from a multinominal logit equation, and results in a larger market share for the technologies with the lowest costs.
-The autonomous improvement of these technologies leads to an autonomous increase in energy efficiency.
-The selection of technologies represents the price-induced improvement in energy efficiency.
-Fuel substitution is partly determined on the basis of price, but also depends on the type of technology because some technologies can only use specific energy carriers (e.g., electricity for electric arc furnaces).
+- The demand after trade can be met from production that uses a mix of production processes.
+Each production process is characterised by costs and energy use per unit of production, both of which decline slowly over time.
+The actual mix of production process used to produce feedstock or end product in the model is derived from a multinominal logit equation, and results in a larger market share for the production processes with the lowest costs.
+The autonomous improvement of these production processes leads to an autonomous increase in energy efficiency.
+The selection of production processes represents the price-induced improvement in energy efficiency.
+Fuel substitution is partly determined on the basis of price, but also depends on the type of production process used because some production processes can only use specific energy carriers (e.g., electricity for electric arc furnaces).

 The transport submodule consists of two parts - passenger and freight transport.
 A detailed description of the passenger transport (TRAVEL) is provided by Girod et al. (2012).
 There are seven modes - foot, bicycle, bus, train, passenger vehicle, high-speed train, and aircraft.
 The structural change (SC) processes in the transport module are described by an explicit consideration of the modal split.
 Two main factors govern model behaviour, namely the near-constancy of the travel time budget (TTB), and the travel money budget (TMB) over a large range of incomes.
 These are used as constraints to describe transition processes among the seven main travel modes, on the basis of their relative costs and speed characteristics and the consumer preferences for comfort levels and specific transport modes.